-The app further offers advice on remedies ranging from conventional control options to preventive measures and bio-pesticide control.
+The app further offers advice on remedies ranging from conventional control, preventive measures and biocontrol.
 This includes a community feature where agricultural stakeholders can exchange their knowledge.
-The goal of the common project is to evaluate and further improve Plantix’ detection rate and put a stronger emphasis on control options that are less harmful but very effective such as biological treatments and Integrated Pest Management (IPM).
+The goal of the common project is to evaluate and further improve Plantix’ detection rate and put a stronger emphasis on control measures that are less harmful but effective and Integrated Pest Management (IPM).

 Scientists will be using Plantwise plant clinics run by MS Swaminathan Research Foundation (MSSRF) in Tamil Nadu, India and their network of plant doctors to evaluate and improve the Plantix app, developed by PEAT.
 The app utilises the smartphone’s camera to deliver automatic image recognition-based diagnosis of pests, diseases and nutrient deficiencies affecting rice, groundnut, brinjal, chillies and banana in Tamil Nadu.